probot/probot/docs/configuration.md

 ### `on`

-Specifies the type of GitHub [webhook event](https://developer.github.com/webhooks/#events) that this rule applies to.
+Specifies the type of GitHub [webhook event](https://developer.github.com/webhooks/#events) that this behavior applies to.

 ```yml
 - on: issue.create
 ```

-Specifying multiple events will run this rule for any that matches:
+Specifying multiple events will trigger this behavior:

 ```yml
 - on: